keystonejs/keystone/.changeset/filter-relationships-too.md

 "@keystone-6/fields-document": minor
 ---

-Add `filter` and `sort` options to inline and component relationship fields
+Adds `filter` and `sort` options to inline and component relationship fields